flaviodamaiajr/mailtrap/README.md

 ## ℹ️ Requirements

-It's necessary create an account on Mailtrap.io to use this library.
+It's necessary to create an account on Mailtrap.io to use this library.

 ## 👨‍💻 How to use